The Art of Upcycling Furniture: Why I Do It and Why You Should Too

 5. Initial Cost

-While upcycling is generally cost-effective, there can be initial expenses for tools, materials, and supplies.
-It's important to budget for these items to ensure your project doesn't become more expensive than anticipated.
+While upcycling is generally cost-effective, there can be initial expenses for tools, materials and supplies.
+It's important to budget for these items to ensure your project doesn't become more expensive than planned.

 The TV cabinet was a pine chest of drawers in my bedroom and the bureau was dark oak and I sanded it back and added a protective matt varnish.